mdeweerd/zha-toolkit/README.md

   cluster: 0xb04
   attribute: 0x50f
   # Optional, read the value from memory cache, do not make a zigbee read request.
+  # Can be false, true, 0, 1 or 2 where '2' requests to fallback to a real read
+  # if the value is not in cache.
   use_cache: true
   # Optional, state to write the read value to
   state_id: sensor.test